Injured in an Uber?

 - A detailed account of how the accident occurred

-- The names of all responding law enforcement officers
+- The names of all responding Chicago law enforcement officers and first responders

 If you received any medical treatment, keep a detailed record of each treatment and any medical bills incurred.
 Tracking all of the details will better help your case and keep it organized.

-Sexual Assault or Attacked by an Uber Driver
+What to Do if Sexually Assault or Attacked by a Chicago Uber Driver

 Then, contact an experienced and knowledgable assault or sexual assault attorney.
 Up until May 2018, Uber had strict rules requiring passengers and drivers to settle all legal matters with private attorneys and confidential settlements involving sexual assault allegations.
 These rules have since changed due to an outcry from the public.